 The type of procedure you are having

-There are several different types of dental implant procedures – implant supported dentures, Teeth-in-a-Day and traditional implants.
+There are several different types of dental implant procedures – implant supported dentures and traditional implants.
 Each procedure requires different materials and amounts of time, affecting the cost of dental implants.

 The presence of periodontal disease, or gum disease, can greatly affect the success of your dental implant.
 Dr. TJ Miller II may recommend having your gum disease treated before your implants are placed to improve the implants’ success rate.
 Treatment can range from simple scaling and root planning to laser gum surgery.
 As with bone loss and a sinus lift, the extra procedure will add to your cost of dental implants.